dappforce/subsocial-docs/docs/sdk/quick-start/СonnectionToSubsocial.md

 ---
 id: connection
-title: How to connect to Subsocial
+title: How To Connect To Subsocial
 ---

 You can connect to subsocial using `@subsocial/api` libraries.